glifio/wallet-architecture/roadmap.md

 Target finish date: Friday February 14th, 2020

 ## December 16, 2019 - January 1, 2020
-- [ ] One node.js function that takes a private key, and sends a signed message to our private node.
-This encompasses a lot of the "wallet" functionality like calculating nonces, and forming / sending signed transactions
+- [ ] One function that takes a private key, and sends a signed message to our private node.
+This encompasses a lot of the "wallet" functionality like calculating nonces, and forming / sending signed transactions.
 - [ ] Documented jsonrcp request parameters via postman or curl (to make sure we know how to form all jsonrpc requests)
-- [ ] First iteration of UX mockups
+- [ ] First iteration of UX mockups.
-- [ ] Color palette, branding
+- [ ] Color palette, branding.
-- [ ] Extremely simple static site deployed
+- [ ] Extremely simple static site deployed.

 ## January - Feb 1, 2020
 - [ ] Finish first version of `filecoin-wallet-provider` (this includes finishing a first version of `filecoin-msg` package and all 3 subprovider packages) (Note - the separate modules will probably live in the same repo and share one package.json to save overhead time.
 Can abstract after launch in a maintenance period).
-- [ ] ledger integration
+- [ ] Add Ledger integration.
-- [ ] High fidelity UI mockups complete
+- [ ] Complete high fidelity UI mockups.
-- [ ] Security auditors chosen and booked for February
+- [ ] Choose security auditors and for work in February.

 ## Feb - Feb 14, 2020
-- [ ] Security audit and adjustments
+- [ ] Make security audit and adjustments.
-- [ ] Frontend application complete
+- [ ] Complete frontend application.

 ## Feb 14 - Mar 1, 2020
-- [ ] QA
+- [ ] Do QA.
-- [ ] Mnemonic support
+- [ ] Add mnemonic support.

 ## Future
 - [ ] Abstract modules into their own npm packages?